through airplane window

 “M. Colon, Vice-President of the Geological Society of Paris, saw a ball of lightning descend slowly from the sky along the bark of a poplar tree; as soon as it touched the earth it bounced up again, and disappeared without exploding.
 On 10th of September 1845 a ball of lightning entered the kitchen of a house in the village of Salagnac in the valley of Correze.
 This ball rolled across without doing any harm to two women and a young man who were here; but on getting into an adjoining stable it exploded and killed a pig which happened to be shut up there, and which, knowing nothing about the wonders of thunder and lightning, dared to smell it in the most rude and unbecoming manner”!

-Staring at Featherless Bipeds
+above Featherless Bipeds

 If science not proof